 And I like staying up until 4 in the morning reading and taking quizzes to determine what color my personality is.
 Where my fellow night owls?

 These are my bad habits.
 I know they’re bad, and while I get satisfaction from them momentarily, they’re costly.
 Feeding into these habits on a regular basis means I sacrifice a lot, honestly.
 I sacrifice my time, which means I can’t do the things I should to have a productive day.
 I sacrifice my peace of mind because I’m stressed to the max, wondering how I accomplished nothing in an afternoon—all because I decided it would be a good idea to watch 6 episodes of Friends.
 And sometimes, I even sacrifice my relationships.
-For instance, if I’ve procrastinated until the last minute on a blog post that needs to be written, I don’t always have time to meet with friends for dinner or I don’t always want to take that phone call to catch up with my old college roommate—I suddenly don’t have the time.
+For instance, if I’ve procrastinated until the last minute on a blog post that needs to be written, I don’t always have time to meet with friends for coffee or I don’t always want to take that phone call to catch up with my old college roommate—I suddenly don’t have the time.

 Does this sound familiar?

-Okay, but that’s crazy, right?
+But that’s crazy, right?
 I mean, if you know where you’re screwing up, and you (sort of) know what to do to fix it…then…just DO it?